 How Prevalent Is LSD Use?

 If you associate LSD use with the psychedelic ’60s, you may be surprised to learn that the drug is alive and well today, especially among the younger generation.
-According to data reported by the National Drug Intelligence Center:
+What percentage of Americans have used LSD over the course of their whole lifetime?

 Recreational LSD Use: Why Should You Be Concerned?